Mastering Parallel Parenting

 What Aspects Facilitate a Successful Plan?

 A well-laid plan can help facilitate improved relationships and reduce stress for all parties involved.
 The key thing to keep in mind is that children deserve relationships with both parents.

 There should be no question of where the children will be at any given point in time and routines should be established.
 Clearly establish where the children will be during special events, holidays, birthdays, vacations, school, and everyday life.
 Determine the start and end times and dates for shared physical custody and pick-up and drop-off times.
 Since the goal is to limit contact and communication between parents, a detailed schedule will help reduce confusion, anger, and the need to contact each other.

 Use an online parenting app.

 Put technology to good use.
 Rather than needed to talk regularly, each parent can pass along pertinent information and update calendars with online app platforms that allow you to share schedules, expense reporting, and other vital information.

 Enlist the support of a legal mediator.

 Putting in the effort to master parallel parenting can have dramatic positive effects on the entire family dynamic and reduce the trauma and stress caused by divorce involving children.
 When parents choose not to be in each other’s lives, there has to be some form of cooperation to successfully rear children who feel loved by both parents.
 Parallel parenting plans can help.
-Enlist the help of the divorce and child custody legal experts at the Law Offices of Kelli J. Malcolm by contacting us today.
+Enlist the help of the divorce and child custody legal expert at the Law Offices of Kelli J. Malcolm by contacting me today.